exasol/udf-debugging-java/README.md

 System property: `test.debug`

-This module adds instructs the UDFs JVM to connect to a Java debugger listening on port 8000 on you machine, running the tests.
+This module instructs the UDF JVMs to connect to a Java debugger listening on the default port 8000 on you machine, running the tests.

 ## Additional Information